MoritzGoeckel/MicroServiceWebShop/README.md

 # Webshop with Spring Microservices
 This is a webshop created with Spring consisting of 7 microservices.
-The project was conducted for educational purposes.
+The project was conducted for educational purposes by a team of five students.

 # Architecture
 There are seven microservices: